112 learners taking this course

-In this course you will discover how John, an Aboriginal land manager, uses fire techniques to Care for Country.
+In this course, you will hear how John Daly uses fire stick techniques to care for Country.
 John works with scientists and farmers to reduce the impact of bushfires and protect communities.
-You will participate in a range of activities and find out how to use this engaging content in your Year 3-6 curriculum.
+You will learn:

-- How to make learning relevant by connecting to your local area.
+- How to make learning relevant by connecting to land management in your local area.

 - Year 3: History